Distinguish Between Farmer and Food Producer

 Prepare pasta according to package directions, cutting back 2 minutes on cooking time.
 Drain, reserving 1/2 cup of the pasta water.

-While the pasta is cooking, bring 1/4 cup salted water to a boil in a large skillet over medium-high heat.
-Add asparagus, cover and cook for 3-5 minutes until asparagus is just crisp-tender.
+While pasta is cooking, bring 1/4 cup salted water to a boil in a large skillet over medium-high heat.
+Add asparagus, cover and cook for 3-5 minutes or until asparagus is just crisp-tender.
 Drain into a colander and return pan to heat.

 Swirl in oil and when hot, add garlic and prosciutto.
 Sauté for 1 minute and add asparagus back to pan.
 Continue cooking another 2-3 minutes, stirring occasionally, until asparagus just begins to char in places and garlic and prosciutto have crisped.